NickDeLu/NoteTaker/README.md

 All notes are saved automatically into an array called notes inside your device's localStorage.

 # Cards Feature
-Each note is presented as a card that will align itself using CSS Once a card is clicked, a textarea will appear in the center of the screen allowing the user to edit their note Once their note is complete, they can press the 'X' in the right corner of the textarea to return to their home page
+Each note is presented as a card that will align itself using CSS.
+Once a card is clicked, a textarea will appear in the center of the screen allowing the user to edit their note.
+Once their note is complete, they can press the 'X' in the right corner of the textarea to return to their home page

 # Clear all notes Feature